envoyproxy/envoy-openssl/bssl-compat/README.md

 # Structure

-The `bssl-compat` library makes use of OpenSSL.
-Most code in the library will have to include headers from BoringSSL, to provide the API, and from OpenSSL, to provided the implementation.
+The overall goal of the `bssl-compat` library is to provide an implementation of the BoringSSL API, sufficient enough that upstream Envoy can be built against it.
+To provide that implementation, the `bssl-compat` library makes use of OpenSSL.
+Given this, it's clear that most code in the library will have to include headers from BoringSSL, to provide the API, and from OpenSSL, to provided the implementation.
 However, since the two sets of headers look extremely similar, they clash horribly when included in the same compilation unit.
 This leads to the `prefixer` tool, which gets built and run quite early in the build.

 The `prefixer` tool copies the stock OpenSSL headers into `bssl-compat/include/ossl/openssl/*.h` and then adds the `ossl_` prefix to the name of every type, function, macro, effectively scoping the whole API.
 Prefixing the OpenSSL headers like this, enables us to write mapping code that includes headers from both BoringSSL and OpenSSL in the same compilation unit.
 The files in the `include/openssl` folder are the mapped BoringSSL header files.